JonahMerrell/math4610/homework8/homework8_solutions.md

 - Code:
   - [hilbert_matrix_power_iteration_test.py](Task2/hilbert_matrix_power_iteration_test.py)

+After testing the power method on the 10x10 hilber matrix, the largest eigenvalue for 10x10 was found to be: 1.7519196702597382

 ### Task 3
 For this task, we were asked to implement the inverse power method for finding the smallest eigenvalue of a square matrix.